-There is an application for your smart phone or tablet – FREE at the app store on your device.
+There is an app for your smart phone or tablet FREE at the app store on your device.
 Just

-search for ‘1000 Books’ and look for the logo and begin your download.
+search for ‘1000 Books,' look for the logo, and begin your download.
 This app allows you to build

 tracks the number of books and the titles stay in your child’s own personal digital library.
 For every

-100 books, bring in your device to the circulation desk and we will log your count into our database.
+100 books, bring your device to the Circulation Desk and we will log your count into our database.

 • What happens when my child completes 1000 books?